catseye/ZOWIE/README.markdown

 through the use of transactions.

-The secondary design goal of ZOWIE was to strike the perfect balance between It's a Mad Mad Mad Mad World and The Party.
+The secondary design goal of ZOWIE was to strike the perfect balance between _It's a Mad Mad Mad Mad World_ and _The Party_.
 It is generally considered a morbid failure in that regard, what with not being a madcap 60's movie and all.